 \subsection{Jamming Beampatterns and Power}

-The jamming beampattern generated by the two antennas reflects the alignment of their phases, which should ideally combine constructively at the eavesdropper $p_e$ to maximize jamming effectiveness, and destructively at the client $p_c$ to leave it unaffected.
+The jamming beampattern generated by the phase selection for the two antennas should ideally cause the two transmitted signals to combine constructively at the eavesdropper $p_e$ to maximize jamming effectiveness, and destructively at the client $p_c$ to leave it unaffected.
 At any point $p\in\mathbb{R}^2$, this beampattern takes the expression